RI Will Be 'At the Ready' When Schools Resume, Raimondo Says

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.

-The governor announced last week that schools will start Sept.
+The governor announced earlier this month that schools would start Sept.
 14. instead of the end of the month, as previously planned, to give administrators and families more time to prepare amid the coronavirus pandemic.
 However, the final determination on whether classes will begin in-person, remote or by hybrid model won't be made until the end of the month, Raimondo said.

 When schools do open, the governor said the Rhode Island Department of Health will be ready to go into schools to determine if cases should be isolated or close contacts quarantined for 14 days.

-Speaking with Director of the National Institute of Allergy and Infectious Diseases Dr. Anthony Fauci last week, Raimondo said they discussed getting as many students back to school safely as possible.
+Speaking with Director of the National Institute of Allergy and Infectious Diseases Dr. Anthony Fauci earlier this month, Raimondo said they discussed getting as many students back to school safely as possible.

 "We are not going to force any teacher to work in a building that isn't safe," Raimondo said.